Envirometrix/PredictiveSoilMapping/main.md

 soil texture and bulk density only.

-@Zacharias2007SSSAJ developed two different regression equations depending upon the percentage of sand in a soil as follows:
+@Zacharias2007SSSAJ developed two different regression equations largely based on the percentage of sand in a soil as follows:

 \begin{equation}
 \begin{cases}